BelianiRafal/Constructor/README.md

 responsible for fetching translation for every tableQuery provided in app.js file.
 But before making it, app will modify/prepare in proper look tableRange by splitting it and concatenate backwards with country column provided in config/shops.js

-## How to setup global function to acces it everywhere
+## How to setup global function/variable to acces it everywhere
 1. Open index.html file
 2. Create ```<script></script>``` tag BEFORE ```<script type="module" src="app.js"></script>``` tag.
 3. Now, everything that will be defined inside script is accessible globally across whole app.